The most common cause of death with sleep apnea

 Several studies have investigated the mortality rate associated with sleep apnea.
 A notable study published in the American Journal of Respiratory and Critical Care Medicine found that severe, untreated sleep apnea could shorten a person's life by up to 18 years.

-However, it's important to note that the mortality rate varies depending on factors such as the severity of sleep apnea, the presence of other health conditions, and whether the patient is receiving treatment.
+However, it's important to note that the mortality rate varies depending on factors such as the severity of sleep apnea, other health conditions, and whether the patient is receiving treatment.
 Therefore, while sleep apnea can increase the risk of death, it is not a guaranteed outcome, especially with proper management and treatment.

 Primary Risk Factors Contributing to Sleep Apnea